eXascaleInfolab/TSM-Bench/generation/README.md

 ### Running TS-LSH

+This step constructs locality-sensitive hashing (LSH) tables and indexes the GAN-generated segments.
+It then uses the original data to query the hashing tables to obtain similar synthetic time series segments.
+Finally, it appends the o

 <pre><code>
 python main.py
 </code></pre>

 to run the TS-LSH pipeline, this will decompose the time series data using the STL-Robust decomposition, train a model for each component, generate new time series data then reconstruct the time series data.